Propel Grants logo with tagline

 Eligibility

-• School of Medicine applicants must include co-PIs from other Stanford schools.
+• School of Medicine applicants must have a co-PI from another Stanford school.

 Please see the Propel Grant FAQs for more information.